-The U.S. Navy Ranks are comprised of the following groups: Enlisted (E-1 through E-9), Warrant Officer (CWO-1 through CWO-5), and Commissioned Officers (CO-1 through CO-5), and Admiral ranks comprise the United States Navy Ranks (CO-6 through CO-10).
+Enlisted (E-1 through E-9), Warrant Officer (CWO-1 through CWO-5), Commissioned Officers (CO-1 through CO-5), and Admiral ranks comprise the United States Navy Ranks (CO-6 through CO-10).
 The letter and number represent the Seaman’s rank title and pay grade.
-It is critical to remember your level of job duties as well as leadership responsibilities.
+It is critical to remember your job responsibilities as well as your leadership responsibilities.

-Officers in the Navy Corps are in charge of the administration, operation, and protection of Navy property.
-The Navy Corps provides a number of career paths that offer opportunities in both active duty and reserves.
+Navy Corps officers are responsible for the administration, operation, and protection of Navy property.
+The Navy Corps offers a variety of career opportunities in both active duty and reserves.
 They also help those who qualify with their education.
 Then what are the Navy ranks in order?
 If you want to serve your country by joining the Navy, read this blog post to learn more about what it’s like before you commit.
 Let’s get started with our ASVAB practice test 2023 and make your goal a reality!

 Navy Ranks – Enlisted Sailors

 Enlisted sailors are divided into three categories: Apprenticeships (E-1 through E-3), non-commissioned Petty Officers (E-4 through E-6), and senior non-commissioned Chief Petty Officers (E-7 through E-9).